 An electric dog fence could be the answer.
-This is an invisible system that is either wireless or runs underground.
-Below are some brief reviews highlighting the best of these dog fence systems in both the in-ground and wireless categories.
+This is an invisible dog fence system that is either wireless or runs underground.
+Below are some brief reviews highlighting the best of these dog fence systems in both the underground and wireless categories.
 Before that, let’s look at some important considerations about these hidden fences.

 This system should be great for larger properties as there is 1000ft of wire and 100 flags.
 There is also the option to expand this up to an area of 100acres.
 There is a small issue with the collar here.
 Users cannot choose between the tone, vibration or static options.
 Instead, this works as a sequence as the dog approaches the boundary.
 They hear a noise, then get a vibration, then the static.
 In the best cases, this means that they should turn back before static is needed.
 The better behaved the dog, the better the outcome.
 Still, there isn’t too much room for customization.

 On the plus side, there are great users reviews about the short time it took to train the animal.
 Other benefits with the collar include the waterproof housing and option to expand the system for multiple dogs.
 Additional helpful features here include the low battery indicator on the collar, the lightining protector on the transmitter and the durable build.
 It seems that this is an effective product worth all that time and labour of laying the wire.

 5. Sit Boo-Boo Advanced In-Ground Electric Dog Fence System